Memorium – Barrie Linklater SEA

 His first equestrian commission, uniquely, came from HRH Duke of Edinburgh in 1975 during a sitting with HRH for a portrait commissioned for the Welsh Guards.
 This commission, to present to Her Majesty The Queen, resulted in further commissions from Prince Philip and from owners of top class horses.

 Barrie established himself as an international artist.
 His paintings are in America, Canada, Holland, Switzerland, Jersey, the Far East, Dubai and Australia.
 He has 13 paintings in the Royal Collection itself, with many watercolours and drawings in royal ownership.

-His work has been exhibited at The National Portrait Gallery, the Royal Society of Portrait Painters, The Guildhall, the Patterson Gallery, Ackerman’s, Spinks and Tooth’s and was a long standing member of the Society of Equestrian Artists.
+His work was exhibited at The National Portrait Gallery, the Royal Society of Portrait Painters, The Guildhall, the Patterson Gallery, Ackerman’s, Spinks and Tooth’s and he was a long standing member of the Society of Equestrian Artists.

 He was renowned for having a ready eye for the distinctive character of each horse, its beauty of form and movement, the light playing upon its coat and he also possessed the skills and sensitivity to express these many aspects in his paintings.
 Sadly Barrie passed away in March 2017.

 Sign up to the SEA newsletter

 We would love to keep in touch with you about the work the SEA is undertaking, including events, exhibitions and workshops via our email newsletter.